Hackathon Events for Young Students and Teachers in Israeli Schools By: Galit Zamler

 - I learned to consider all factors before suggesting an idea

 - I learned how to showcase my initiative and describe it, as well as the categories that are needed to illustrate the idea

 - I learned that if I want it, I can make it!

 - I learned to work together

-- I learned to compromise and work in a group with people I did not know so well
+- I learned to compromise and work in a group with people that I did not know so well

 Here is a summary presentation of the second Hackathon at the Yad-Mordechai school in Bat-Yam:

 Hackathon Part 3

 The third part of the Hackathon was hosted and organized by HaShalom school in Mevaseret Zion, led by Principal Zehava Isaschar and her VP, Sigal Bar.

 Students met each other at 9 AM at school and already felt acquainted.